austinglawe/SQL/README.md

-# Hello and welcome to my SQL project portfolio
+# Hello and welcome to my SQL project portfolio!